IbrahimItani01/baddil/README.md

 <!-- Prompt Engineering -->
 <img src="./readme/titles/title7.svg"/>

-### Mastering AI Interaction: Unveiling the Power of Prompt Engineering
+### The Art of Prompt Engineering: Crafting Effective AI Interactions

 - AI is at the heart of Baddil!
 We leveraged the [OpenAI](https://openai.com/index/openai-api/) API and prompt engineering to deliver powerful features: recommending the most relevant category to search in, evaluating user credibility, and suggesting the optimal item from the user's wallet to barter with.